 In organic chemistry, the prefix "iso-" (derived from the Greek word isos meaning "equal") is used to denote a specific type of structural isomerism, particularly within alkyl groups.
-This prefix indicates that a methyl group (CH3) is attached to the second-to-last carbon in a carbon chain.
+In real terms, this prefix indicates that a methyl group (CH3) is attached to the second-to-last carbon in a carbon chain.
 Understanding what "iso" means is crucial for naming organic compounds correctly and interpreting their chemical properties.

 Understanding Isomers: The Foundation of "Iso"

 Before diving into the specifics of "iso-", it's essential to understand the concept of isomers.
-Isomers are molecules that have the same molecular formula but different structural arrangements of atoms.
+That's why isomers are molecules that have the same molecular formula but different structural arrangements of atoms.
 This difference in structure leads to variations in physical and chemical properties.
-Isomers are broadly classified into two categories:

 - Structural Isomers (Constitutional Isomers): These isomers differ in the way their atoms are connected.
 They have the same molecular formula but different connectivity.
 The "iso-" prefix falls under this category.